-7 An appendix contains a sketch of a theoretical model that can be used to more rigorously justify our intuition.
-8 We choose 11-year periods because we have 55 years of annual data between 1950 and 2004 inclusive.
+5 An appendix in the long version of this paper contains a sketch of a theoretical model that can be used to more rigorously justify our intuition.

+6 We choose 11-year periods because we have 55 years of annual data between 1950 and 2004 inclusive.
 This period is long enough to include entire business cycles.
 For sensitivity analysis, we also examine periodicities that are both shorter and longer.

-9 We compare our geographic-based measure of financial remoteness to a variety of more conventional measures of capital mobility in an appendix.
+7 We compare our geographic-based measure of financial remoteness to a variety of more conventional measures of capital mobility in an appendix in the long version of this paper.
 Our measure is consistently correlated with other measures.
 For instance, the popular dummy variable taken from the IMF's Annual Report on Exchange Arrangements and Exchange Restrictions (where unity indicates controls) is positively correlated with financial remoteness.
 However, the correlations are all small, indicating non-trivial measurement error in at least some indicators of capital mobility.

-10 In practice, we use the top eight debtors; there is a non-trivial gap between these and the remaining countries.
+8 In practice, we use the top eight debtors; there is a non-trivial gap between these and the remaining countries.
 Averaging available CPIS data between 1997 and 2005, these were: the USA; the UK; Germany; France; the Netherlands; Italy; Luxembourg; and Japan, all of whom had at least \$50 billion in average liabilities.

-11 In practice, we use the top ten capital exporters which seem reasonable and account for most gross capital outflows.
+9 In practice, we use the top ten capital exporters which seem reasonable and account for most gross capital outflows.
 For 1994-2004, these were: the UK; the USA; Germany; France; Luxembourg; Ireland; the Netherlands; Japan; Spain; and Belgium.

-12 In unreported work we have also extensively examined quasi-money as a proportion of GDP.
+10 In unreported work we have also extensively examined quasi-money as a proportion of GDP.

-13 Acemoglu, et al (2003) demonstrate that the importance of institutions, as measured by the polity variable increase when instrumental variables are used to account for endogeneity.
+Acemoglu, et al (2003) demonstrate that the importance of institutions, as measured by the polity variable increase when instrumental variables are used to account for endogeneity.
 To examine the robustness of our results, we dropped our conditioning variables and re-ran our specification with only the polity variable included.
 Both checks left the results for our variable of interest intact.
 This is unsurprising because the correlation between our primary measure of financial remoteness and our polity variable was only -0.35 with a standard error of 0.08.
 We have added dummy variables for common law, civil law, and different variants of civil law in our regressions, to measure differences in legal institutions.
 Our results were also robust to the inclusion of such extra controls.

-14 Kraay and Ventura (2001) find a negative relationship between trade remoteness, measured as total distance weighted by bilateral trade volumes, and volatility.
+12 Kraay and Ventura (2001) find a negative relationship between trade remoteness, measured as total distance weighted by bilateral trade volumes, and volatility.

-15 When we use the log of settler mortality as an IV for polity, as advocated by Acemoglu et al (2003), the coefficient of interest to us falls from 1.00 (robust standard error of .38) to .85 (1.03).
+13 When we use the log of settler mortality as an IV for polity, as advocated by Acemoglu et al (2003), the coefficient of interest to us falls from 1.00 (robust standard error of .38) to .85 (1.03).
 The loss of precision is associated with a loss of over half our observations, from 143 down to 63.

-16 Dropping all the controls, or leaving just the polity control leaves our result intact.
-Also, the interaction between financial remoteness and polity is economically small, with a t-statistic of .1.
+14 Dropping all the controls, or leaving just the polity control leaves our result intact.